Words || Lucy MacCulloch

 When in doubt, google it.
 Have no idea what to make with the three most random ass ingredients you found at the back of your cupboard?
 Wanna know how to stop carrots from going gross once you’ve cut them without spending money on some weirly niche product?
 Have literally no idea how to compost?
 Google knows.
 Ask it.
 (You can also use Ecosia which plants a tree every time you search and is probably slightly less evil.
 Hopefully.)

 Finally, enjoy your curries.
-You’re probably going to making a lot of them.
+You’re probably going to be making a lot of them.